 Improving the quality and availability of food could help reduce mental health issues among Indigenous populations in Canada, say researchers who analyzed survey responses from 14,000 Indigenous adults.

-Now, researchers have looked at how income-related inequalities relate to psychological distress and suicidal behaviours among Indigenous peoples living off-reserve in Canada.
+Now, researchers have looked at how income-related inequalities relate to psychological distress and suicidal behaviours among Indigenous people living off-reserve in Canada.

 The survey responses were originally filed with Statistics Canada in 2012, but the numbers had never been crunched this way until they were analyzed and published in Monday's issue of the Canadian Medical Association Journal.

-For the study, researchers looked at which financial factors affect psychological distress, suicidal thoughts and suicide attempts among Indigenous peoples living off-reserve.
+For the study, researchers looked at which financial factors affect psychological distress, suicidal thoughts and suicide attempts among Indigenous people living off-reserve.

-Food insecurity — the uncertainty over having a regular, affordable source of nutritious food — seemed to be a major factor explaining the higher rates of mental health problems among low-income Indigenous peoples.
+Food insecurity — the uncertainty over having a regular, affordable source of nutritious food — seemed to be a major factor explaining the higher rates of mental health problems among low-income Indigenous people.

 It's hoped the finding will help shape government policy, said Mohammad Hajizadeh, one of the authors of the study.
 He's with the School of Health Administration at Dalhousie University in Halifax.